 - Use color, but not too much color.

 - Keep the ideas simple.
 The non-expert should be able to understand the main ideas of your research in the first 10 seconds of looking at your poster.
-The point of the poster isn't to show off how smart you are, it's to excite the viewer about your research.
+The point of the poster isn't to show off how smart you are, or even to educate the viewer - the point is to excite the viewer about your research.

 - Proof read, proof read, proof read!